Edgar-Donk/frothy-brew/docs/scale/tickinterval.rst

 'sliderlength'.

-If we specify the values using a ``Style.configure()`` method then be aware that the changes relate to the actual pixel size even in dpi unaware IDEs.
+If we specify the values using a ``Style.configure()`` method then be aware that the changes relate to the actual pixel size, even in dpi unaware IDEs.
 When confirming the option ``length`` using ``cget()`` then the length corresponds to the length in pixels but the display size is for a dpi unaware situation in Idle and PyScripter.